Double batch Cheese & Focaccia Sour Dough

 - 18 gm fine sea salt

 - Add all your flours together with pepper and dried rosemary use generous portions of rosemary, sprinkle tell the top of your flour is covered, mix well!
 Now add 450 gm of water of your total water at 28 – 32 degrees to flour; mix well so no flour is left unabsorbed.
-It is common practice to use your hands for this; I sometimes just use a wooden spoon.
+It is common practice to use your hands for this.

-- Now we perform a process called Autolyse, What is Autolyse, This is a procedure where we let the mixture sit and develop gluten before adding salt, it is called autolyze; this lessens the time needed to knead or fold and stretch your dough as this process begins to develop the gluten, and sugars begin to form.
+- Now we perform a process called Autolyse, What is Autolyse, This is a procedure where we let the mixture sit and develop gluten before adding salt, it lessens the time needed to knead or fold and stretch your dough as this process begins to develop the gluten and simple sugars begin to form.
 The dough temperature needs to be between 23- 28 degrees to develop gluten’ & sugar so once you add the water keep in a warm spot.
-You can use a common trick of turning the oven light on and placing inside or buy a bread proofer.
+You can use a common trick of turning the oven light on and placing your container of dough in the oven, to keep warm or you can always buy a bread proofer.
 The temperature should be monitored as you do not want it too hot or too cold.
-Let the mixture sit for 30 min to 1 hour
+Let the mixture sit for 30 min.

 - Continue to add the remaining water in increments (25 gm’s) until your total allotment of 560 gm; folding the dough back onto itself repeatably until it starts to be sticky again; essentially you are kneading the bread.
 Let dough sit in the same warm spot for another 30 minutes allowing it to settle and ferment.